shopware/shopware/adr/2023-05-10-experimental-features.md

 ## Consequences
 ### Core

-We add a `#[experimental]` attribute, that can be used similar as the `@internal` annotation, to indicate parts of the code (class or method level) that are not yet stable, and thus not covered by the backwards compatibility promise.+
+We add a `@experimental` annotation, that can be used similar as the `@internal` annotation, to indicate parts of the code (class or method level) that are not yet stable, and thus not covered by the backwards compatibility promise.+
-Additionally all `experimental` attributes need to have a `stableVersion` property when the feature will be made available as stable at the latest, e.g. `#[experimental(stableVersion = "6.6.0.0")]`.
+Additionally all `@experimental` annotation need to have a `stableVersion` property when the feature will be made available as stable at the latest, e.g. `@experimental stableVersion:v6.6.0`.
+This means that at the latest with that major version the feature should be stable (or removed), however the `@experimental` annotation can always be removed earlier.
+As experimental features can be considered as technical debt we should strive to stabilize features as soon as possible.
+When a feature can not be stabilized for the targeted major version, the experimental phase can be extended on a case by case basis.

-There will be a static analysis rule / unit test that checks that there are no `experimental` attributes for a version that is already released (similar to the test case we have for `@deprecated`).
+There will be a static analysis rule / unit test, that checks that every `@experimental` annotations has the stable version propterty and there are no `@experimental` annotation for a version that is already released (similar to the test case we have for `@deprecated`).
-Additionally, the BC checker needs to be adapted to handle the `experimental` attribute in the same way as it handles `@internal`.
+Additionally, the BC checker needs to be adapted to handle the `@experimental` annotation in the same way as it handles `@internal`.

+We use an annotation here over an attribute because of the following reasons:
+* Similarity to other annotations like `@deprecated` and `@internal`
+* Symfony also uses an `@experimental` annotation, see [this example](https://github.com/symfony/symfony/blob/6.3/src/Symfony/Component/Webhook/Client/AbstractRequestParser.php#LL23C5-L23C17) and their [documentation for experimental code](https://symfony.com/doc/current/contributing/code/experimental.html)
+* The same annotation can be used for PHP, JS and template code
+* We don't need to evaluate the annotation at runtime, so using attributes over annotations won't bring that much benefit

+### Database Migrations

+As said earlier data from experimental features needs to be migrated if the underlying structure changes, so that no customer data is lost.
+But additionally, we also provide a blue/green compatible migration system, this means that all destructive changes to the DB layout (e.g. dropping a table or column) can only be done in a major version and can not happen immediately.
+As blue/green compatibility is a overall system property we can't exclude `@experimental` features from that.

 ### API